agashe/My_Blog/README.md

 # My_Blog
-A simple blog using Symphony.
+A simple blog using Symfony.